linostar/zombireBot/README.md

 - a healing gives 1 score point
 - a successful attack gives 2 score points
 - a successful ambush gives 3 score points
+- attacking and killing an enemy (and making him/her transform) gives 5 score points

+**Player settings:**
+- `!auto register` command, when set to `on`, allows the player to automatically register when a new round of the game begins.
+- `!auto heal` command, if set to `lowest`, will make the player automatically heals the ally with the lowest HP, before the current hour ends.
+If set to `highest`, the target of healing will be the ally with the highest HP.
+The player should at least 1 MP remaining for that auto-action to take place.
+- `!auto attack` command, similarly to `!auto heal`, allows the player to attack the enemy with the lowest or highest HP, before the current hour ends.
+- Note that enabling `!auto attack` will cancel `!auto heal`, and vice versa.

+**Special apperarences:**

+The respective leaders of vampires and zombies, Count Dracula and General Zombilo, will join the battle once a day at random time, for 15 minutes each.
+When they are around, their soldiers will have a dramatical boost in attack and defense, temporarily removing any other negative effects.
+When the leader leaves, his soldiers bonus stats return as they were before his arrival.

 **End of Round:**